dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch1_Intro.md

 	4. Out of tight oil for 2023, what percentage comes from TX/NM according to EIA [US tight oil production](https://www.eia.gov/energyexplained/oil-and-petroleum-products/where-our-oil-comes-from-in-depth.php)?
 	5. How many times did tight oil production grow from 2023 to 2007 according to EIA [US tight oil production](https://www.eia.gov/energyexplained/oil-and-petroleum-products/where-our-oil-comes-from-in-depth.php)?

-2. What is the concept of ``decarbonizing the fossil fuel energy industry''.
+2. What is the concept of "decarbonizing the fossil fuel energy industry".
 What are the different types of CO$_2$ geological storage according to the target storage formation?

 3. What is the heat flow rate of the Earth's molten core (provide answer in TeraWatts)?
 What is an enhanced geothermal system?

-Note: you may use this [online plot digitizer ](https://apps.automeris.io/wpd/) to digitize plots.
+Note: you may use this [online plot digitizer ](https://apps.automeris.io/wpd4/) to digitize plots.

 ## 1.4 Further Reading and References